luc-github/ESP3D/wiki/Install-Instructions.md

 ## Full ESP erase

-To erase the full flash, you can use the esptool present in your ESP core instalation in tools directory with option `--chip auto erase_flash`
+There are several options to erase flash:

-So in my case on git version of ESP32 under windows :
+- In Arduino IDE, you can configure erase method in tools->Erase Flash->All Flash content.
+This will erase whole memory at next upload.
-`C:\Users\user\Documents\Arduino\hardware\espressif\esp32\tools\esptool>esptool.exe --chip auto erase_flash`
+- Using PlatformIO if there is a target Patform->Erase Flash for your board

-esptool can also be found here : <https://github.com/espressif/esptool>
+- Using [esptool](https://github.com/espressif/esptool) with command `esptool.exe --chip auto erase_flash`